freedomofpress/securedrop/docs/install.md

 ### Import GPG keys for journalists with access to SecureDrop

 While working on a story, journalists may need to transfer some of the documents or notes from the *Secure Viewing Station* to the journalist's work computer on the corporate network.
-To do this, the journalists need to decrypt the documents using the SecureDrop application's GPG key and re-encrypt them with their own keys.
-If a journalist does not already have a key, follow the steps above to create one.
+To do this, the journalists should re-encrypt them with their own keys.
+If a journalist does not already have a personal GPG key, he or she follow the steps above to create one.
 The journalist should store the private key somewhere safe, the public key should be stored on the *Secure Viewing Station*.

-If the journalist does have a key, transfer the public key to the *Secure Viewing Station*, which is running Tails on the *offline* USB, using the *Transfer Device*.
+If the journalist does have a key, transfer the public key from wherever it is located to the *Secure Viewing Station*, using the *Transfer Device*.
 Open the file manager and double-click on the public key to import it.
 If the public key is not importing, rename the file to end in ".asc" and try again.

 ![Importing Journalist GPG Keys](images/install/importkey.png)

-## Set up the Admin USB

-Create the Admin USB, a Tails Live USB with persistence.
-See the [Tails Guide](tails_guide.md) for instructions.
+At this point, you are done with the *Secure Viewing Station* for now.
+You can shutdown Tails, grab the *admin Tails USB* and move over to your regular workstation.

 ## Set up the Network Firewall

+If you have not switched over and booted up to the *admin Tails USB* on your regular workstation, do so now.
+When starting Tails, you should see a *Welcome to Tails*-screen with two options.
+Select *Yes* to enable the persistent volume and enter your password.
+Select *Yes* to show more options and click *Forward*.
+Enter an *Administration password* for use with this current Tails session and click *Login*.
+(NOTE: the *Administration password* is a one time password.
+It will reset every time you shut down Tails.)

-See the [Network Firewall Guide](/docs/network_firewall.md) for instructions.
-When you are done, continue with the next section.
+Now, go to our [Network Firewall Guide](/docs/network_firewall.md) for instructions for setting up the Network Firewall.
+When you are done, you will be sent back here to continue with the next section.

 ## Set up the Servers

+You should still be on your *admin Tails USB* on your admin work station, connected to the Internet.
 Start by plugging the *Application Server* and the *Monitor Server* into the firewall.
 If you are using a setup where there is a switch on the LAN port, plug the *Application Server* into the switch and plug the *Monitor Server* into the OPT1 port.

 Install Ubuntu 14.04.1 (Trusty) on both servers.
 For detailed information on installing and configuring Ubuntu for use with SecureDrop, see the [Ubuntu Install Guide](/docs/ubuntu_config.md).
 When you are done, make sure you have the following information before continuing: